Dissipative Floquet Majorana modes in proximity-induced topological superconductors

-{\em Floquet Majorana poisoning model.}---In order to illustrate how the Floquet picture is modified by the dissipations provided by the SC, we propose a Floquet Majorana poisoning model, as shown in Fig.~\ref{F3} (a).
-This models describes a boundary isolated Majorana coupled to a dissipative gapped bath and driven by an external field with frequency $\Omega$ and amplitude $A$.
-In this model, the undriven Majorana with zero energy is modified by the self-energy of the SC, namely, $\Sigma(\omega)$.
-Under external driven, the Majorana can hop to the other Floquet Brillouin (BZ) with absorbing or eliminating energy $\pm \Omega$, and is modified by the self-energy $\Sigma(\omega\mp\Omega)$.
-This gives the following effective $\omega$ dependent Hamiltonian
+{\em Floquet Majorana poisoning model.}---In order to illustrate how the Floquet picture is modified by dissipations provided by the SC, we propose a Floquet Majorana poisoning model, as shown in Fig.~\ref{F3} (a).
+We emphasize that the Floquet Majorana poisoning model can also be applied to estimate the lifetime of Floquet Majoranas in the above realistic model~\cite{supp}.
+This model describes a boundary isolated Majorana coupled to a dissipative gapped bath and driven by an external field with frequency $\Omega$ and amplitude $A$.
+The corresponding $\omega$-dependent Hamiltonian in the Floquet space is